nus-cs2103-AY2021S2/ip/docs/README.md

 Format: `todo DESCRIPTION`, `deadline DESCRIPTION /by DATE`, `event DESCRIPTION /at DATE`

-Adds a task to the tasklist.
+Adds a task to the tasklist.<br>
-Current supports 3 types of tasks.
+Current supports 3 types of tasks:
 1. `todo`
    * A todo task is simply a task with a description.
 1. `deadline`